 Pretty ironic considering they all have one.
 Email addresses are clearly displayed as a way to get in touch on nearly every business website.
 Yet, sending one is akin to sending one to outer space never to be seen again.

 This was something that baffled and annoyed us for years.
-Recently I was discussing this anomaly with a Czech friend.
+Recently we were discussing this anomaly with a Czech friend.
 She explained that there is so much stress in sending emails that are grammatically correct because their language is overly complicated.
-They end up second, third, and fourth guessing themselves about what they’ve written that it takes hours to write a simply reply.
-A light turned on…no wonder they don’t reply to emails!
+They end up second, third, and fourth guessing themselves about what they’ve written and it takes hours to write a simple reply.
+A light turned on… no wonder they don’t reply to emails!

 Shoes are absolutely, positively, 100% NEVER worn indoors at home.
 In fact, most Czechs even have work slippers they wear in the office, outdoor shoes are not allowed in the gym, and even some doctor’s offices will give you a pair of slippers when you enter.